Bruce A. Kowert, Ph.D.

 Ph.D., University of Texas-Austin, 1971

-The determination of rotational diffusion constants of paramagnetic solutes using electron spin resonance also remains of interest as does the interpretation of the diffusion constants in terms of properties of the solute and solvent.
+The determination of rotational diffusion constants of paramagnetic solutes using electron spin resonance also remains of interest as does the interpretation of the diffusion constants in terms of temperature, solvent viscosity, and interactions between the solute and solvent.
 Electronic structure calculations have been used to aid in these analyses.
-When possible, the results of translational and rotational diffusion experiments for a given solute-solvent system are compared
+When possible, the results of translational and rotational diffusion experiments for a given solute-solvent system are compared.